Moose (dog)

 Moose (December 24, 1990 – June 22, 2006) was a wire-hair Jack Russell Terrier who portrayed Eddie Crane on the American television sitcom Frasier.

 Early life

-Moose was born on Christmas Eve, 1990, in Florida, the youngest littermate.
+Moose was birthed on Christmas Eve, 1990, in Florida, the youngest littermate.
 He was the largest puppy in the litter.
 Like Pal, the original Lassie, the rambunctious puppy was too much for his original owner.
 According to an article by Lori Golden:

 Career

 Moose won the role on Frasier after only six months of training.
 Moose had the ability to fix Kelsey Grammer with a long hard stare; this became a running sight gag on the show.
 When Moose had to lick his co-stars, however, sardine oil was applied upon the actors' faces.
 John Mahoney once revealed liver pâté was dabbed behind the actor's ears to make Moose nuzzle the actors.

 Moose had numerous television appearances and several magazine covers to his credit.
 There is an official Moose calendar and an "autobiography", My Life as a Dog, which was written by Brian Hargrove, husband of actor David Hyde Pierce who portrays Niles Crane in Frasier.